Executive summary

 9) Sony BRAVIA 7 (Mini-LED) — bright living spaces

-- Crisp motion for sports and live TV
+- Clean motion for sports

 10) LG QNED90 — balanced Mini-LED alternative